 UPICK: Buck and Ann’s Strawberry Farm, Greer

 Call ahead before you go to this small (but tasty) strawberry farm just to make sure they are open.
-Their address is 139 Pearson Road in Greer (near Abner Creek) and their phone number is 864.879.4612.
+They typically open mid-April.
+Their address is 139 Pearson Road in Greer (near Abner Creek), and their phone number is 864.879.4612.

 UPICK: Callaham Orchards, Belton

-Callaham Orchards has not announced their first u-pick day for 2025 yet but do have strawberries available for purchase.
+Callaham Orchards has pre-picked berries already, but they have not yet announced their first u-pick day for 2026 yet.
 The orchard is located near Belton and is worth the drive for the variety of foods they offer.
-Prices are $17 per bucket or $30 for 2 buckets, and Upick is $15 per bucket.
+Prices are around $17 per bucket or $30 for 2 buckets, and u-pick prices are TBD for 2026.
 Berries go really fast so get there as soon as they open if you really want them.
 The season usually begins with strawberries in April and runs as late as October for pumpkins.

 UPICK: Beechwood Farms, Marietta